notanthony/ShopifyProdEngChallengeF22/README.md

 ###### Introduction

-The main branch is a download of the code from Replit.
-Although I downloaded the code directly from Replit it does not import back into Replit properly.
+The replit code framework is different from the github code.
+The github code is for ruby 3.1.2.
+The code for replit is available on replit and the code **I wrote** is identical.
+Since they run on different versions so the Github code may not run on Replit and the code from Replit may not run on Github.

 ###### Replit Usage